Data Bus reference

 |DifferentialLock||Override lock setting at the differential1||0 = no override, 1 = force locked differential, 2 = force open differential|

 |DrivelineLock||Override lock setting at the driveline2||0 = no override, 1 = force locked driveline, 2 = force unlocked / open driveline|

 |AutoShiftOverride||Auto-shift override setting||0 = no override, 1 = force auto shift, 2 = force manual shift|

 |AbsOverride||ABS override setting||0 = no override, 1 = force ABS enabled, 2 = force ABS disabled|

 1 DifferentialLock affects the axle differentials only.

-2 DrivelineLock affects the element connecting the front-rear parts of the driveline.
-This might be either a differential or a torque splitter.
+2 DrivelineLock affects the element connecting the front-rear regions of the driveline.
+This element might be either a differential or a torque splitter.